farm-ng/amiga-dev-kit/website/docs/brain/custom-applications.md

 #### Initial Configuration
 To make ssh easier, we'll add some configuration to our ssh on the workstation.

-First add the following to your .ssh/config utilizing the IP addess displayed on the bottom right of the brain display:
+First add the following to your .ssh/config utilizing the IP address displayed on the bottom right of the brain display:
 ```bash
 Host amiga
     HostName <ip address>